legosailor/legosailor.github.io/_posts/2021-12-15-Lego-F50-SailGp.md

 {% include figure image_path="/assets/f50/f50-instructions.png" alt="F50 instruction" caption="The instructions run to about 130 steps" %}

 To make the boat look really good, it needed some decals.
 Normally these come ready made in Lego sets, no such luck with this model!
-Luckily Team Denmark sent our club the viking files for making some Team Den t-shirts which were very useful.
+Luckily Team Denmark sent our club files for the viking to make our t-shirts which were very useful.
 Creating the sail decals would have been really hard to do without those files.
 The other logos were found on the internet - apart from the Rolex on the jib which was recreated in Paint.NET.

 {% include figure image_path="/assets/f50/f50-decals.png" alt="F50 instruction" caption="Applying decals" %}